-The cost of living has put a financial strain on many of us in the last few years.
-From energy prices to food bills, your expenses may have gone up – making it harder to save for retirement or do the things you enjoy in the present.
+Many of us are still feeling financial pressure as everyday costs change.
+From energy prices to food bills, your expenses might have gone up – making it harder to save for the future or enjoy the things that matter to you now.

-If you’re struggling with bills or need a little guidance with managing your money and pension, here’s a reminder of where you could get support.
-As everyone’s circumstances are different, some of these resources may be more relevant to you than others:
+Whether you're feeling under pressure or just want a bit of guidance with managing your money and pension, here are some places you can turn to for support.
+As everyone's circumstances are different, some of these resources could be more relevant to you than others:

 Fuelbank Foundation

-If your home has a pre-payment meter and you’re worried about being able to top it up, the Fuelbank Foundation may be able to assist you.
+If your home has a pre-payment meter and you’re worried about being able to top it up, the Fuelbank Foundation could be an option.
 They provide emergency funding to households identified as being in a fuel crisis.
 On their website, you’ll also find more tips and guidance including their 3 big things that make a difference.

 Energy Saving Trust